Classical Weimar

 How long should I spend visiting?

-Most visitors find that spending half a day to a full day allows ample time to explore the main attractions and appreciate the cultural significance of Classical Weimar.
+Most visitors find that spending around three to four hours allows ample time to explore the key buildings and gardens.

 Is photography allowed?